-The Western New York Neuro Oncology Center, established in 2002, is a collaboration between Roswell Park Cancer Institute and The Dent Neurologic Institute, which offers the highest quality clinical care and innovative research in neuro-oncology.
+The Western New York Neuro Oncology Center, established in 2002, is a collaboration between Roswell Park Comprehensive Cancer Center and The Dent Neurologic Institute, which offers the highest quality clinical care and innovative research in neuro-oncology.

 Members of the Western New York Neuro-oncology team treat patients with many different types of tumors that arise from the brain, spine and pituitary gland.